18F/css-style-guide/css-styleguide.md

 ```

 #### Rationale
 KSS is the most common CSS documentation method to date.
-While its not perfect
+While it’s not perfect,
 the generated documentation can be modified through templates.